Alisina92/syllabus/java/A-intro-to-java/MAKEME.md

 # Homework
-Compile and run this java code to display your own message:
+Complete and compile this java code to display your own message:

     public class HelloWorld
     {
       public static void main(String[] args)
       {
-        System.out.println(" [YOUR MESSAGE] ");
+        // Your code here
       }
     }